wp-plugins/image-store/readme.txt

 * Sales menu: To keep track of you sales.
 * Image upload: Via a zip-file(no zip-mod required).
 * Dynamic generation of sepia and black & white images.
-* Taxomony(albums): Group Galleries using custom taxonomy.
+* Taxonomy (albums/tags): Group Galleries using custom taxonomy.
 * Price lists: Create only list and apply across galleries.
 * Gallery Comments: allow user to add comments to galleries.
 * Watermark function: You can add a watermark image or text.